05OctMon 8:30 AM - Fri 5:00 PM

 DDRC Professional Services is committed to the delivery of high quality training and support to our clients.
 We pride ourselves on listening to our client’s requirements and providing cost effective, high quality solutions tailored to client needs.
 DDRC Professional Services operates to the ISO 9001:2015 Quality Management System.
 The procedures employed conform to client and company requirements and ensure the health, safety and welfare of all clients, preventing exposure to unacceptable risk.

-Candidates must meet the criteria set out in the Offshore Installations and Pipeline Works (First Aid) Regulations 1989, (SI 1989 No. 1671) that is either:
+Applicants wishing to attend the Offshore Medic Course must meet the criteria set out in the Offshore Installations and Pipeline Works (First Aid) Regulations 1989, (SI 1989 No. 1671).
+They state that the student is either:

 - Registered Nurse - Adult, who appear on the NMC register, and have a suitable portfolio with at least 3 years post registration experience.